-- (1) "Collaborative law communication" means a statement, whether oral or in a record, or verbal or nonverbal, that: - (A) is made to conduct, participate in, continue, or reconvene a collaborative law process; and - (B) occurs after the parties sign a collaborative law participation agreement and before the collaborative law process is concluded. - (2) "Collaborative law participation agreement" means an agreement by persons to participate in a collaborative law process. - (3) "Collaborative law process" means a procedure intended to resolve a collaborative matter without intervention by a tribunal in which persons: - (A) sign a collaborative law participation agreement; and - (B) are represented by collaborative lawyers.
+- 1. "Collaborative law communication" means a statement, whether oral or in a record, or verbal or nonverbal, that: - a. is made to conduct, participate in, continue, or reconvene a collaborative law process, and - b. occurs after the parties sign a collaborative law participation agreement and before the collaborative law process is concluded; - 2.
+"Collaborative law participation agreement" means an agreement by persons to participate in a collaborative law process; - 3.
+"Collaborative law process" means a procedure intended to resolve a collaborative matter without intervention by a tribunal in which persons: - a. sign a collaborative law participation agreement, and - b. are represented by collaborative lawyers; - 4.
+"Collaborative lawyer" means a lawyer who represents a party in a collaborative law process;